USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 Before it can be aligned or called against, the reference must be indexed; once by `bwa-mem2` for alignment and once by `samtools` for calling.
 Script `12_reference_index.smk` makes both.
-The new function is `multiext`, which names one prefix with several suffixes, because `bwa-mem2` writes five index files at once:
+The new Snakemake function we'll use is `multiext`, which names one prefix with several suffixes, because `bwa-mem2` writes five index files at once:

 ```python